18th ANNUAL EARLY HEARING DETECTION & INTERVENTION MEETING

 - Adult DHH Mentor/Role Model/Guide Information, Support and Involvement (e.g. adults who are Deaf or Hard of Hearing (DHH) offer reinforcement and improvement to EHDI systems, strategies for how adults who are DHH can be effectively engaged and build meaningful stakeholder partnerships within EHDI systems, implementation of effective DHH Mentor/Adult Role Model/Guide programs, how to utilize adults who are DHH in supporting families including the impact of deafness or hearing loss on language and literacy development and social well-being)

-- Fast Track - In the same spirit of TEDx Talks, presenters are given the task of sharing well-informed, "ideas worth spreading" of interest to EHDI Meeting participants.
+- *NEW* Fast Track - In the same spirit of TEDx Talks, presenters are given the task of sharing well-informed, "ideas worth spreading" of interest to EHDI Meeting participants.
 Presenters will have 7 minutes to give the best speech of their lives on how to improve EHDI systems.
 Abstract submissions for this track should include the topic and why it should be considered as part of the fast track schedule.
+Submission process for this track will be separate from the regular abstract submission process and will open soon.

 Abstracts that are considered to be a commercial product endorsement in the opinion of the EHDI Program Committee will not be accepted.
 All abstracts must be in English.
 Presenters must register for the EHDI Meeting.